How much does Workers’ Comp Insurance cost?

 Start a free quote with NEXT.

-* The cost data presented here are based on NEXT active customers in the U.S. who purchased workers' compensation insurance over the previous 12 months.
+* The cost data presented here are based on NEXT active customers in the U.S. who purchased commercial property insurance over the previous 12 months.
 These data should not be considered a substitute for obtaining a quote specific to your business.
 These data were updated in January 2024.

 What we cover